 A faint shuffling sound.
 A scuffing step.
 Henry held his breath.
 He felt glued to the door, and his joints were fused like welded iron.

-Something touched the other side.
-A gentle, papery sound, like a hand stroking back and forth.
+Something touched the other side; a gentle, papery sound.
 It slid toward the doorknob, then stopped.
 Henry could hear his heart pounding against his ribs.
 Icy sweat oozed across his forehead.
 Something clicked against the other side, then scraped across to where Henry held his ear against the door, and there it sounded a single tap.

 Henry threw himself back and collapsed in the chair.
 He stared at the door with eyes that felt like they were about to fall into his lap.
 The tapping became a furious scratching.
 Then, suddenly, it stopped.